ripple/opensource.ripple.com/docs/simpleXRPL/references/verticals/iou/issue.md

 Generate a new trust line-based IOU between two developer-controlled accounts sourced from the environment.

 {% admonition type="info" name="Note" %}
-Unlike the other IOU verbs, `issue` takes no `options`.
+Unlike the other IOU operations, `issue` takes no `options`.
 It bootstraps both accounts from the environment: it reads `XRPL_ISSUER_SEED` and `XRPL_HOT_WALLET_SEED`, has the issuer enable rippling, then has the hot wallet extend trust up to the maximum limit.
 No `Payment` runs, so no value exists yet.
 Use [IOU.transfer](transfer.md) to send some.
 {% /admonition %}

 ## Signature